nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 **Owner** is a Tezos address which can hold tokens.

-An operator, other than the owner, MUST be approved to manage particular token types held by the owner to make a transfer from the owner account.
+An operator, other than the owner, MUST be approved to manage all tokens held by the owner to make a transfer from the owner account.

 FA2 interface specifies two entry points to update and inspect operators.
 Once permitted for the specific token owner, an operator can transfer any tokens belonging